Conquering the APUSH Semester 1 Final Exam: A full breakdown

 -

 Connect Themes: Don’t study each theme in isolation.
 Identify how different themes intersect and influence one another.
-For instance, how did westward expansion impact the institution of slavery and contribute to sectional conflict?
+To give you an idea, how did westward expansion impact the institution of slavery and contribute to sectional conflict?

 -